yifanzhang17/yifanzhang17.github.io/_pages/home.md

   - /about.html
 ---

-I currently work as a Research Associate in the [Johns Hopkins Biostatistics Center](https://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-biostatistics-center/) at the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu/).
+I currently work as a Research Associate at the [Johns Hopkins Biostatistics Center](https://www.jhsph.edu/research/centers-and-institutes/johns-hopkins-biostatistics-center/).